Screenshot: Control Chart

 The statuses used to calculate cycle time depend on the workflow you're using for your project.
 You should configure the Control Chart to include the statuses that represent the time spent working on an issue.
 Note, the Control Chart will attempt to select these statuses automatically.

-For example, if you are using the 'Jira Software, you may consider work to have started on an issue when it transitions to 'In Progress', and work to have completed when it transitions from 'In Review' to 'Done'.
+For example, if you are using the 'Jira Software Development' workflow, you may consider work to have started on an issue when it transitions to 'In Progress', and work to have completed when it transitions from 'In Review' to 'Done'.
 You would show this on the Control Chart by selecting 'In Progress' and 'In Review' as the Columns, as this would show the time that issues have spent in those two statuses.

 Tip: you can also configure the Control Chart to show lead time data instead of cycle time data.
 Just select the statuses that represent the time spent on an issue; from the time it is raised until work was completed.